Bruce Highway (Maryborough – Gin Gin), Saltwater Creek and Deadmans Gully, flood immunity upgrades

 - Improves safety

-- Upgrade 4 existing floodway sections north of Saltwater Creek between Maryborough and Torbanlea to improve flood immunity.
+- Upgraded 4 existing floodway sections north of Saltwater Creek between Maryborough and Torbanlea, and improved flood immunity.

-- Minor realignment of the Herrenberg Street and Rampton Road intersections, to connect to the new Bruce Highway alignment.
+- Minor realignment of the Herrenberg Street and Rampton Road intersections, connecting to the new Bruce Highway alignment.

 - Total investment